 Users may click on an ad, bookmark your site, and come back later during a different session.
 In Google Analytics, this would be counted as 2 separate sessions while Outbrain will only count this as one click.

 Time Zone Differences

 Outbrain reporting is currently still based on US Eastern Time (UTC -5 hours) for all global markets.
 If Google Analytics is using a different time zone, the daily reporting might have some differences.

 Change in HTTP Certificate

 Outbrain uses referrer URLs to track clicks and conversions on the platform.
 As URLs can change depending on the security of the site, clicks may not be recorded the same.
 For example, when someone clicks on an ad within our network the click cannot be recorded if the user left the HTTPS environment and entered an HTTP environment.

-For any questions regarding your campaign data in Google Analytics, feel free to reach out to our support team for further assistance.
+For any questions regarding your campaign data in Google Analytics, feel free to reach out to our DIY Customer Success team for further assistance.

 Outbrain is only able to investigate discrepancies between our platform and Outbrain compatible click trackers and at this time, only Google Analytics is considered an Outbrain compatible click tracker.